Do you want to encode spectacular quality video?

 That’s why the Bitrate Budget Calculator is so valuable.

-If you’re a bandwidth big spender and encode your movies at too high a bandwidth, you will probably regret it at some point.
+If you’re a bandwidth big spender and encode your movies at too high a bandwidth, you will regret it.
+If you’re a bandwidth miser and encode your movies at too low a bandwidth, you will regret it.

 So determining the ideal bandwidth is an exercise in tradeoffs.
 There is always a point of diminishing returns, where increasing bandwidth doesn’t really get you that much better quality, and so it’s not worth it.
 With a talking head video at a small frame size, it’s likely you could just barely tell any difference between 300 kbps and 1000 kbps.
 But, dropping the bandwidth to 200 kbps makes the picture start to look pixelated.
 So why not be smart, go with 300 kbps, make your video look good, but don’t spend any more bandwidth than you need to.